 The Foundation of Modern Science

 This section will explore the evolution of man's understanding of the rational world, from the ancient Greeks to Newton's equations of motion.
 We illuminate how simple observations can produce remarkable revelations of the world around us, and how theoretical considerations can be developed to eventually provide reliable and important explanations and predictions that can be used in science and technology.

 Electro-optics - Optical Communications

-In this course we will introduce the theory behind components used in fiber-optic communication link.
+In this course we will discuss the theory behind the components used in a fiber-optic communication link.
 The lecture will go over the fundamentals of propagation of electromagnetic waves, reflection, refraction, waveguides and lasers.
 In addition we will go over some fundamentals of analog and digital circuits.
 Laboratory activities will have two main components: optics and electronics.
-The optics component will provide hands-on experience with lasers, optical detectors, opto-mechanical components, optical fibers and lasers will be used to measure the optical properties of an optical material.
+The optics component will provide hands-on experience with a gas laser, optical detectors and optical fibers.
+Lasers will be used to measure the optical properties of an optical material.
 During the electronics component, electronic circuits will be constructed in the laboratory to perform the modulation-detection of optical beams and electronic instrumentation will be used to characterize the electrical signals as a function of frequency.
 The cluster will conclude with the implementation of simple digital circuits.